 Hand Held cameras are completely portable and do not require a Gigabit Ethernet connection to a PC to be operated.
 They have internal SDRAM for fast saving, built in Solid State Drives for file storage and offer a live preview screen.

 They also have a large touch screen display and also have built in high power work lights to prevent image blur during low exposure setting.
-As an added feature hand held cameras can also be connected to and controlled by a PC with a Gigabit Ethernet connection in the same way as the above PC connected cameras.
+As an added feature hand held cameras can also be connected to and controlled by a PC with a Gigabit Ethernet connection in the same way as the below PC connected cameras.